l8nite/capistrano-ndenv/README.md

 This gem provides idiomatic ndenv support for Capistrano 3.x (and 3.x *only*).

+*NOTE*: This gem is a rip-off of https://github.com/capistrano/rbenv - give them the credit.

 # Why you might want it?

 If you need to execute node or npm from capistrano and you prefer ndenv over nvm